3MAH-Team-old/smartplus/README.md

 b - Use SMART+ Umat for Abaqus.

-Copy-past "umat_single.o" or "umat_singleT.o" from 'pathtothefile'/smartplus/build/bin to your abaqus work directory and use it like a classical Umat.
+Copy-past "umat_single.o" or "umat_singleT.o" from 'pathtothefile'/smartplus/build/bin to your Abaqus work directory and use it like a classical Umat.

 	Example : abaqus job=mymodel.inp user=umat_single.o